OTUSOFE365025/project-group-15-43510/README.md

 Project Overview
 AIDAP is an AI-powered conversational assistant for universities.
 Students, faculty, and administrators can ask questions and get information about courses, schedules, deadlines, and announcements using natural language (text or voice).
-Key Features: Natural language queries, multi-platform access (web/mobile/voice), integration with LMS and university systems, personalized notifications.
+Key Features: Natural language queries, multi-platform access, integration with LMS and university systems, personalized notifications.

 Deliverables
 1. Use Case Models